 - View a list of tentative courses for Autumn 2020 by course and by day.

 - View MSW Course Descriptions

-- View a list of Micro and Macro Level Courses
+- View a list of Electives and Micro and Macro Level Courses

 If you have any additional questions or to schedule an appointment with your academic advisor email us at email@example.com.

 Dual Degree Program Options

 Students with cross-disciplinary interests may want to consider one of our dual degree programs.
 While working on their MSW, students can pursue a second master’s degree in one of three programs established with other academic units at Ohio State:

 - Master of Arts (MA) from the John Glenn College of Public Affairs